AdobeDocs/workfront.en/help/product-announcements/product-releases/21.3-release-activity/21-3-project-enhancements.md

 # 21.3 Project enhancements

-This page describes all `Project` enhancements made with the `21.3` release to the Preview environment.
+This page describes all Project enhancements made with the 21.3 release to the Preview environment.
 These enhancements were made available in the Production environment the week of July 21, 2021.

-For a list of all changes available with the `21.3` release, see [21.3 Release overview](../../../product-announcements/product-releases/21.3-release-activity/21-3-release-overview.md).
+For a list of all changes available with the 21.3 release, see [21.3 Release overview](../../../product-announcements/product-releases/21.3-release-activity/21-3-release-overview.md).

 ## Associate a template with a group

 >[!NOTE]
 >
->This feature is available only in `the new Adobe Workfront experience`.
+>This feature is available only in the new Adobe Workfront experience.

 To help you streamline the project creation process —and to help you more easily identify and report on which groups own which project templates—we’ve added the ability to assign a group to a project template.